Letitia Street House: Relocation

 The Bi-Centennial Association of Pennsylvania was formed to raise funds through subscription to relocate the house, and to organize a week-long anniversary celebration for October 1882.
 The parades, historical pageants, athletic events (including a regatta on the Schuylkill River), concerts and fireworks went on as scheduled.
-But relocation of the house wasn't begun until June 1883, with restoration completed in October.
+But relocation of the house did not begin until June 1883.
+Restoration was completed in October.

 The house was again restored, 1931–32, overseen by Fiske Kimball, director of the Philadelphia Museum of Art.
 New historical research debunked Watson's and Westcott's conjectures about when the house had been built — Kimball dated it "after 1703 and before 1715."
 PMA took on administration of the house, operating it as a small museum exhibiting Queen Anne style furniture and decorative arts objects.
 In 1940, the WPA guidebook to Pennsylvania concluded: "Although believed at one time to be the dwelling erected for William Penn in 1682, it was learned later that the town house of William Penn was a frame structure destroyed long ago."
 The house museum closed in 1965.

 In the 1990s, the house served as headquarters for the Wildlife Preservation Trust International.
 In 2012, Philadelphia designated $600,000 in its capital budget for the building's restoration.
 After a period of vacancy, in 2017, the Centennial Parkside Community Development Corporation leased the house and renovated the interior with support from the William Penn Foundation.
 The house remains the office headquarters for the Centennial Parkside Community Development Corporation.